delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

   - University
 ---

+Normally people will make entire articles out of things like Big O notation, Binary search or other algorithms.
+There simply is no need to blabber on about something when you can convey the same message in a shortened manner, so this is where this article comes into play.

+If you're not interested in a certain algorithm (say for example, Min and Max) then simply skip it!
+Most of the examples given are in Python, but you need not know how Python works to understand the algorithms.

 # What is an algorithm?

 An algorithm is a set of instructions typically undertaken by a computer to reach a targeted goal.